Eat more plant proteins

 Duckweed and broad bean milk

-Protein-rich crops, such as algae, duckweed and legumes, can be used in new ways in food and animal feed.
-For example, duckweed is a promising source of protein.
+Protein-rich crops, such as algae, duckweed and legumes, can be used in new ways in food and animal feed. https://weblog.wur.eu/model-argumentative-essay-middle-school/.
 The plant produces six to ten times more protein per hectare than soya beans and it grows very quickly.
 However, there are other well-known sources of plant protein that can be used differently, such as broad beans.
 Once its characteristic, mildly bitter aftertaste has been eliminated, there may soon be a variety of broad bean milks and yoghurts on the shelves at the supermarket — right next to the duckweed burgers.

 “We are moving towards a wider range of plant-based, protein-rich products for human nutrition.
 We are replacing rice with quinoa, spinach with duckweed, and beef with chickpeas.” says Pyett.
 That creates a greater variety of agricultural crops.
 Global crop production is primarily focused on a just a few core crops, including wheat, rice, maize, and soya.

 Before that can happen, scientists must research the related cultivation methods, food safety, and nutritional values.
-Only then can the industry begin developing new food products.
+Only then can the industry begin example of essay with 4 paragraphs.
 The government can help stimulate the development of new food sources and products.
 “This is necessary, because the price of new products is typically higher.
 As such, nothing currently competes with soya as animal feed.
 It is produced on such a large scale in South America that it is extremely cheap, even after accounting for the transport costs required,” says Pyett.

 Make vegetable proteins attractive